hoangthienan95/computer-vision-project/README.md

 ### Evolution of Mask R-CNN
 Mask R-CNN is the evolution of not a segmentation architecture, but rather the RCNN object detection architecure.
 The timeline in Figure 2 shows the papid progress since R-CNN was introduced in 2014 and how it developed into the instance segmentation architecture of Mask R-CNN in 2018.
 In 2019, Mask R-CNN was refined by the YOLACT instrastructure which dramatically improved inference time allowing real-time segmenation of images, albeit with lower accuracy.

+During the evolution of R-CNN, FaceBook Research published both the DeepMask and SharpMask architectures making them the start-o-the-art at that time.
+Mask R-CNN became the new standard after its implementation in 2018.

 <br>
 <center>